hero media

 chef Raita Noda during a dining act

-The 10-course dining is a theatrical show from father-and-son duo Momo and Raita Noda.
+The 10-course dining experience is a theatrical show from father-and-son duo Momo and Raita Noda.

 Best for: Individually prepared Edomae nigiri.

-Expect dinner and a show at R by Raita Noda in Wunderlich Lane designed by architect Koichi Takada.
-Enter through the chain curtains to find father and son Raita and Momo Noda presiding over the counter, which is as dark and brooding as a cumulus nimbus.
-This exclusive dining experience is open to just 15 guests who sit in a circle around the kitchen for a three-hour, 10-course dining experience.
-It’s like watching a beautifully choreographed duet as the duo handles everything from the food to the service during the intimate experience.
+Enter through the chain curtains at R by Raita Noda in Wunderlich Lane to find father and son Raita and Momo Noda presiding over the counter, as dark and brooding as a cumulus nimbus.
+This exclusive dining experience is open to just 15 guests who sit in a circle around the kitchen for a three-hour, 10-course set menu.
+It’s like watching a beautifully choreographed duet.
 From the kitchen comes crispy fried soft-shell crab inside a dumpling taco shell that is as soft as a kaki-buton (quilt).
 The robata-grilled wagyu is another highlight, relying on audience participation to assemble.
 The closing act is a Tasmanian pepper-spiced cream short cake with freeze-dried strawberry.
-Plump for the wine and sake pairing.

 Atmosphere: Rainy night in Tokyo around midnight.